 Yes, shaker baghouse cleaning systems are gentler, as compared to pulse jet dust collectors.
 During cleaning, the dust will sometimes bridge in the bag and not drop to the hopper.
 The vibrating effect of the sound waves from the sonic horns on the bags can prevent this from occurring.
-In some instances, such as if the original shaker baghouse OEM is no longer in business or repair parts for the shaker cleaning assembly are no longer available, Southern Filter Media has been successful in tensioning the bags very tightly and using just the Sonic Horn to clean the bags.
+In some instances, such as if the original shaker baghouse OEM is no longer in business or repair parts for the shaker cleaning assembly are no longer available, SFM has been successful in tensioning the bags very tightly and using just the Sonic Horn to clean the bags.
 Contact us to learn more about whether sonic horns may be a useful adjunct to your baghouse operation.

 6. What is the importance of Differential Pressure for my bag’s life?

-Differential Pressure or pressure drop is the resistance of air flow; it may refer to the pressure differential across the entire system, across the entire baghouse, or just across the bags.
-For this question, we are referring to pressure drop across the bags.
+Differential Pressure or pressure drop is the resistance of airflow; it may refer to the pressure differential across the entire system, across the entire baghouse, or just across the bags.
+For this question, we are referring to the pressure drop across the bags.
 When new bags are installed the bags are open and the differential pressure is typically ~ .5”-1” water gauge.
 As the dust cake/filter cake builds, the differential pressure starts to climb.
 Depending on the design of the system, pressure should stabilize ~ 4”-7” water gauge.
 The higher the differential pressure, the more likely you are to blind/plug the bags or cause the dust to bleed thru.
 Contact us to discuss concerns in your baghouse and explore our range of solutions for measuring differential pressure.

 7. Can I try bag samples to see how they work in my actual baghouse?

-We are happy to provide samples for you to try for fit for initial evaluation in your baghouse.
+We are happy to provide samples for you to try for fit for an initial evaluation in your baghouse.
 However, please recognize that since air goes the route of least resistance, if you install a couple of samples in a baghouse full of dirty bags, the majority of the air will rush to the clean bags until they become loaded with dust and they equalize in pressure with the rest of the bags in the house.
 For this reason, in order to get accurate test data, we typically recommend that you run a full baghouse of test bags.
 Contact us to learn more about trial evaluations.